mattlong/hermes/README.md

 # hermes

 Hermes is an extensible XMPP-based chatroom server written in Python.
 Easily setup and manage chatrooms for friends or colleagues.

 ## How it Works

 Supply your own XMPP-based accounts (Google accounts work great!) to serve as chatroom hosts, add a bit of configuration, and that's it.
-All chatroom members are invited to chat with the host account which will in turn broadcast the message to all other members of the room.
+All chatroom members are invited to chat with the chatroom host which will in turn broadcast their messages to all other members.

 ## Usage